Akamis013/blue_harvest_backend/README.md

 https://www.wampserver.com/en/download-wampserver-64bits/

-WAMPSERVER will install a Mysql server on your computer and also phpmyadmin to facilitiate your interaction with your database.
+WAMPSERVER will install a developpement Mysql server on your computer and also phpmyadmin to facilitiate your interaction with your database.

 ## How does it work ?